wistia/wistia-open-docs/_posts/data-api.md

 We will introduce API changes when necessary/possible, and update the version number (i.e. *v1*) when a **breaking change** is made.

-Stay tuned to the [dev-forum](dev-forum.wistia.com) for updates on the API.

 #### Resources